Veterinary Technician Schools in Virginia

 The Blue Ridge Community College distance education option is for Virginia residents only or those who are engaged in a preceptorship in the state of VA, therefore it is not listed on the CVTEA-accredited distance-based learning programs page.

-Students must work a minimum of 20 hours in a veterinary hospital preceptorship during the entire three-year program.
+Students must work at least 20 hours in a veterinary hospital preceptorship during the entire three-year program.
 In addition, campus visits include at least three, all-day labs that typically take place on Fridays.
-Online courses are delivered twice a week for a total of about six hours per week.
+Online courses are delivered twice a week for about six hours per week.

 Students in the online program must have a web camera-equipped computer with high-speed internet access where they intend to be during scheduled class times, as a live connection is mandatory.
-For its on-campus graduates, BRCC had an outstanding 87.1 percent first-time passing rate on the VTNE between 2020 and 2023.
-For its web-based students during the same period, the rate was a perfect 100 percent.
+BRCC had an outstanding 94 percent first-time passing rate on the VTNE between 2021 and 2024.

 • Location: Weyers Cave, VA